 The easiest way to attract some squirrels to your backyard is to simply purchase a pre-starter pack.
 These typically include some squirrel food, a squirrel food dish, some additional treats, a water bottle, as well as the nesting box and nesting material.

 What to Feed Squirrels in Your Backyard?

 A lot of homeowners think that squirrels eat only things such as pine nuts and seeds, and they are right to think so.
-After all, nuts and nuts seeds are things we often see squirrels burying in the lawn.
+After all, nuts and nuts seeds are things we often see squirrels burying in the lawn (on that note, check out my How Often Should You Aerate Your Lawn? post).
 When it comes to foods that occur naturally, squirrels eat:

 - Tree buds

 - Tree flowers

 It’s a well-known fact that a diet of a typical squirrel largely revolves around plant materials.
 But did you know that squirrels can also be carnivores?
 Certain species of squirrels, such as the Eastern Gray Squirrel, love to eat:

 - Bird eggs

 Fortunately, this doesn’t mean that those who like to feed squirrels have to keep some lizards and bugs around in order to feed these furry little critters.
 There are many other foods you can use to feed squirrels on your property.

 While not every type of food we’ll list below is natural (such as peanut butter), keep in mind that the increasing interactions between squirrels and humans have significantly expanded the list of types of food squirrels can eat.
 Squirrels love to eat: